 The Vision Exhibition Award

-What is a 'good' exhibition?
+What is a visionary exhibition?
 We want to see that question elucidated – and to see actual, concrete answers.
-A jury consisting of experts from relevant professional fields will assess all submissions while maintaining full confidentiality throughout.
-As it endeavours to select the best ideas, the jury focuses on aspects such as excellent presentation, groundbreaking formats and visionary subject matter.
-Three to five ideas will be selected for a second round in which each participant receives DKK 20,000 to further develop and elaborate on their ideas.
+A jury of experts from relevant professional fields will assess all submissions while maintaining full confidentiality throughout.
+As it endeavours to select the best ideas, the jury focuses on aspects such as excellent presentation, groundbreaking formats and visionary subject matters.
+Three ideas will be selected for a second round in which each participant receives DKK 40,000 to further develop and elaborate on their ideas.
 Upon assessing these supplementary submissions, the jury will appoint the final winner.
-The winner will receive up to DKK 5 million to enable them to realise their idea.
+The winner will receive up to DKK 5 million to realise their idea.

 Museums, art venues and other agents within the field of exhibitions can apply.
 We invite visionary ideas for exhibitions that take their point of departure in visual arts and have topical relevance.

 Winners will receive up to DKK 5 million towards realising their exhibition idea.

 You can apply for the Vision Exhibition Award once a year.
 Applications are accepted from 20 November - 4 December 2020.

 In Bikuben Foundation's digital application system you upload your presentation in a pdf-file of max 2 pages, containing the following:

 - Description of the idea as well as general info about the project's organization, possible partners, budget and schedule with expected time for exhibition opening.

 - Name and contact information of the project manager